2022-23 Academic Year Classes

 Cell phones and other electronic devices must be turned off and out of sight, unless used as a therapeutic device (please contact the education department if this accommodation is needed) or as an educational tool as assigned by a teaching artist.
 Parents are welcome to call the education department if they need to contact their student(s).
 For classes occurring virtually, a device will be necessary for participating in the program.

 Observing Classes Policy

-Aside from being on hand to help set up your child's technological needs for the class, we ask families to not participate in the classes, unless it is a virtual 4K-K class which is designed for families to participate together.
+Aside from being on hand to help set up your child's technological needs for the virtual class, we ask families to not participate in the classes, unless it is a virtual 4K-K class which is designed for families to participate together.
 In our experience, we find that students focus better and participate more fully when family members are not present or at least not involved in the instruction.
 Family members and friends are encouraged to attend the virtual final class, sharing, showcase, or performance.

 Medical Release & Policy